Richmond - Clarendon

 Richmond - Clarendon has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 21 projects likely to affect the area.
-Notable ones are New Richmond Bridge and Traffic Improvements, Redbank Estate - Stage 8 & Future Stages, Redbank North Richmond Master-Planned Community, and North Richmond Woolworths & Retail Expansion.
-The following list details those most relevant.
+Infrastructure changes significantly impact an area's performance.
+AreaSearch has identified 21 projects likely affecting the region.
+Notable initiatives include New Richmond Bridge and Traffic Improvements, Redbank Estate - Stage 8 & Future Stages, Redbank North Richmond Master-Planned Community, and North Richmond Woolworths & Retail Expansion.
+The following list details projects most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.